 LINE DANCING LESSONS

-Greekcowboys and Country Girls invite you every Wednesday from 19:00-22:00 at Wild Cherry (Tatoiou 73, Kifissia) for free country line dancing lessons.
+Greekcowboys and Country Girls invite you every Wednesday from 19:00-22:00 at the all new Wild Cherry (Nikolaou Plastira 6, Marousi) for FREE country line dancing lessons.
 Come any time you wish between 19:00-21:00 to learn in a casual setting the line dances we perform at our events.
 During the summer months of June, July, and August we take a break and start anew mid-September.
 All our lessons are FREE!!!

 Country line dancing is a favorite past time for many country music fans.
 People of all ages love country line dance songs.
 Great credit should be given to Billy Ray Cyrus’ ‘Achy Breaky Heart’ for launching the line dance craze in the early ‘90s, and inspiring several artists to record ‘danceable’ country hits.